Your Complete Guide To Yoga Insurance

 We make the process quick and simple—no waiting weeks to receive an over-priced insurance quote.
 You may want to opt for the additional insured option.
 This will protect a person or business entity, should the name of the insured be found negligent.
 It’s not meant to protect other practitioners, but covers your business, employer, or vendor.

 Starting a new yoga job tomorrow? beYogi has you covered.
-You’ll receive instant coverage and proof of insurance as soon as you pay.
+You’ll receive instant coverage and proof of insurance as soon as you complete your checkout process.

 Peace of mind is yours for the taking, yogi